Positivity bounds on vector boson scattering at the LHC

 \sec{Introduction} After the discovery of the Higgs boson \cite{Aad:2012tfa,Chatrchyan:2012xdj}, the focus of particle physics has turned to the mechanism of electroweak symmetry breaking and beyond.
 At the Large Hadron Collider (LHC), vector boson scattering (VBS) is among the processes most sensitive to the electroweak and the Higgs sectors.
 In the Standard Model (SM), Feynman amplitudes for longitudinally polarized weak bosons individually grow with energy, but cancellations among diagrams involving quartic gauge boson couplings (QGC), trilinear gauge boson couplings (TGC), and Higgs exchange occur, and lead to a total amplitude that does not grow at large energies.
 If modifications from physics beyond the Standard Model (BSM) exist, they are likely to spoil these cancellations and lead to sizable cross section increases.

 VBS processes at the LHC can be embedded in partonic processes $qq\to VVqq$, where $q$ is a light quark.
 Both ATLAS and CMS experiments have extensively studied this kind of signatures, and the effort will continue with future runs of LHC.
 Absent clear hints for BSM theories, these studies are based on a bottom-up effective field theory (EFT) approach---the SMEFT \cite{Weinberg:1978kz, Buchmuller:1985jz,Leung:1984ni}.
-In this approach, deviations in QGC independent of TGC are captured by 18 dimension-8 effective operators.
-Measurements at the LHC have been conveniently interpreted as constraints on these operator coefficients, which in turn can be matched to a variety of BSM theories.
+In this approach, deviations in QGC independent of TGC are captured by 18 dimension-8 effective operators, assuming that TGC and Higgs couplings are constrained by other processes with better experimental accuracies, such as diboson and Higgs on-shell measurements.
+With this assumption, VBS measurements at the LHC have been conveniently interpreted as constraints on these operator coefficients, see, for example, \cite{Sirunyan:2017ret,Sirunyan:2019ksz,Sirunyan:2017fvv,Sirunyan:2019der,CMS:2019iuv} for some recent results, and \cite{cmstwiki} for a compilation of existing experimental limits on QGC coefficients.
+These constraints in turn can be matched to a variety of BSM theories.
 (See, for instance, \cite{Fleper:2016frz,Brass:2018hfw,Giudice:2003tu,Giudice:1998ck,Han:1998sg,Hewett:1998sn,Liu:2016idz,Ellis:2017edi,Davila:2013wba} and references therein.)
+The recent high-luminosity and high-energy LHC projection has shown that future sensitivity on dimension-8 QGC operators at the LHC can go beyond the TeV scale \cite{Azzi:2019yne}.